 The PC modem must be configured for "intelligent" (command recognition enabled) operation.
 For the Hayes V-Series 2400 SmartModem, this setting is made with an internal jumper.
 The default settings listed in Section 8.4.2: MODEM CONNECTIONS AND SETTINGS are valid for ALPS-Link.
 The configuration settings critical to the operation of ALPS-Link are sent to the modem from the software:

+'''

++++

 (delay 2 seconds)

 ATE0L0Q0S7=60V0X4Y0

+'''

-These are explained below in Table 8-4: COMMAND SEQUENCE SENT TO MODEM.
+These commands are explained in the table below:.

-Table 8-4: COMMAND SEQUENCE SENT TO MODEM
+Table 8-4: COMMAND SEQUENCE SENT BY ALPS-LINK TO MODEM